concord-consortium/audio-transcriber/README.md

 - Install the gcloud command line tools following the steps in [the official documentation](https://cloud.google.com/sdk/docs/install)
 - Follow the steps all the way through running `gcloud init`.
   - When asked for a default project, use the one just created above.
+- Log in to Google Cloud: `gcloud auth application-default login`

 ## Installation